-The U.S. Bureau of Labor Statistics (BLS) estimated that drafters would experience little or no change in employment growth from 2012-2012, which is slower than average (www.bls.gov).
-The BLS also noted that many drafting positions are concentrated in manufacturing, which is slowly declining with product competition also responsible for some of the slowdown.
-According to the BLS, median annual salaries for drafters vary by industry, with mechanical drafters earning median wages of $51,520, electrical drafters earning $57,250 and architectural and civil drafters making $48,800.
+The U.S. Bureau of Labor Statistics (BLS) estimated that drafters would experience a decline in available positions of employment over the next ten years (www.bls.gov).
+The BLS also noted that many drafting positions are concentrated in manufacturing, which is slowly declining with product competition.
+According to the BLS, median annual salaries for drafters vary by industry, with mechanical drafters earning median wages of $53,520, electrical drafters earning $59,520 and architectural and civil drafters making $50,710.

 Regardless of specialization, drafters are usually prepared for work after completing a certificate or associate's degree program.
 However, finding a position as a drafter may be difficult.
 As new technologies help drafters become more efficient, demand for drafters continues to decline.